 Walking vs. Running Shoes

 Another distinction is motion control.
 A running shoe will typically be designed for motion control, as it helps keep the foot in a neutral position.
 Since the rotation of your feet becomes more exaggerated with different running styles and speeds, a proper sneaker will keep it in place.
-This helps prevent shin splints, tendonitis, and other common ailments.
+This helps prevent shin splints, tendonitis, and other common foot problems.

 Though many walking shoes you’ll find on the market don’t offer the same motion control as running sneakers, Vionic’s styles are a different story.
 Every pair has substantial stability, keeping your foot in the proper position with every step without affecting comfort or functionality.